AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Define the audience"
 >abstract="TBC"

-In this example we are going to send the email to an existing audience.
+In this use case we are going to send the email to an existing audience.
 Additional information on how to work with audiences are available in [this section](../audience/about-audiences.md).

 1. Click the **[!UICONTROL Select audience]** button then choose an existing audience to target.